Hidden East Anglia:

-Actually, Sir Thomas Beauchamp Proctor, whose family had owned the Langley estate for centuries, moved the cross into the park after a predecessor of the present Abbey Farm was destroyed by the 1801 fire.
-The cross was there used to mark the meeting-place of Langley, Chedgrave, Thurton and Carleton St. Peter parishes, at the corner of a wood known as the Thicks.
+Actually, Sir Thomas Beauchamp Proctor, whose family had owned the Langley estate for centuries, moved the cross into the park when a predecessor of the present Abbey Farm was destroyed by the 1801 fire.
+The cross - which had actually been removed before the fire - was there used to mark the meeting-place of Langley, Chedgrave, Thurton and Carleton St. Peter parishes, at the corner of a wood known as The Thicks.

 The abbey itself was founded for the Premonstratensian order in 1198, and its scant remains are embedded in a farmhouse close to the river Yare.
-The cross may be of the 15th century or earlier, and stood just outside the abbey precincts, on the Warren.
+The cross may be of the 15th century or earlier, and stood just north of the abbey precincts, on the Common.

 W. A. Dutt: 'The Norfolk Broads' (Methuen, 1903), p.333.